No. 24 Virginia Faces No. 5 Notre Dame on Sunday Indoors

 GAME NOTES

-- The Cavaliers moved up to No. 21 in this week's IWLCA Coaches poll and No. 18 in the IL Women's Media Poll
+- Virginia is No. 20 in this week's IWLCA Coaches Poll and No. 21 in the Inside Lacrosse Media Poll.
+Pitt is No. 21 in the IWLCA and No. 22 by Inside Lacrosse

-- Virginia is coming off a 9-7 road win at No. 5 Notre Dame last Sunday and is looking for back-to-back wins against top-five teams

-- This is Virginia's third home game of the year, but the first time playing at Klöckner Stadium.
-The Cavaliers' first two home games were played on their practice field and were closed to the public

 UP NEXT

-- The Cavaliers play two road games next week, at No. 24 Pitt on Wednesday, March 4 and at Florida State on Sunday, March 8
+- The Cavaliers close out the road trip at Florida State on Sunday, March 8 at 12 p.m.
+It will be the first-ever meeting between the two teams